kudlai/survey-deployment/README.md

 ## mysql container
+The container uses official [mysql](https://hub.docker.com/_/mysql/) image.

-It uses default mysql image, has one anonymous volume, mounted to /var/lib/mysql, for obtaining persistency of data, exposes port 3306 to internal network.
+It has one anonymous volume mounted to /var/lib/mysql to obtain persistency of data.

+The container exposes port 3306 to internal network.

 ## dbmanager container
 https://github.com/kudlai/survey-dbmanager

+Image is stored on the docker hub [ikudlay/survey-dbmanager](https://hub.docker.com/r/ikudlay/survey-dbmanager/).

 Contains simple self-developed python + bash application for database deployment and migration, it ensures that each database change is applied to database instance only once, in the right order.